Roulette Inside Bets

 Snake Bet

-The Snake bet is the last one from the inside bets roulette lovers can go for.
-The payouts winning Snake bets reward are identical with the ones that are given for winning Dozen bets, more specifically, 2:1.
-Interestingly enough, this bet type was named after the zigzagging pattern that is formed once all the 12 numbers it covers are linked.
-The numbers Snake bets cover include 1, 5, 9, 12, 14, 16, 19, 23, 27, 30, 32, and 34.
-What roulette fans should remember is that opting for this bet type may not always be possible.
-Yet, in the event that Snake bets are accepted, however, the chips for them should be moved to the lower corner of the box that corresponds to 34.
+The Snake bet is the last of the inside bets that roulette enthusiasts can choose.
+Winning Snake bets pay the same as winning Dozen bets, more specifically 2 to 1.
+Interestingly enough, this bet type was named after the zig-zag pattern that is formed once all 12 numbers it covers are linked.
+The numbers Snake bets cover include 1, 5, 9, 12, 14, 16, 19, 23, 27, 30, 32 and 34.
+What roulette fans should remember is that placing this bet may not always be possible.
+If Snake bets are accepted, however, the chips should be placed on the lower corner of the box that corresponds to 34.

-Depending on the casino gambling enthusiasts are playing at, they might see that a snake is featured on the betting layout, and its body moves precisely around the above-mentioned numbers.
+Depending on the casino at which players are gambling, they might see that a snake is depicted on the betting layout, its body winding precisely around the numbers mentioned above.

 Bet TypeBet DescriptionBet PayoutProbability of Winning in European/French RouletteProbability of Winning in American Roulette